Carer Burnout: Recognising It Before It Breaks You

 Why Carer Burnout Is Different

-There is also anticipatory grief — something carers rarely have language for.
-When you are caring for someone with a degenerative condition, or a terminal diagnosis, or an illness that cycles through crises, you are grieving in real time while also managing the day-to-day.
+There is also anticipatory grief, something carers rarely have language for.
+When you are caring for someone with a degenerative condition, a terminal diagnosis, or an illness that cycles through crises, you are grieving in real time while also managing the day-to-day.
 You may be losing the person incrementally: the parent who no longer knows your name, the partner whose personality has shifted with their illness.
 That grief is real and exhausting, and there is almost nowhere to put it.

 The Signs — What Carer Burnout Actually Looks Like